image

 Facility selection and preparation

-The project manager assesses potential new office spaces, considering factors such as location, size, and cost.
-They oversee the preparation of the chosen facility, including any necessary renovations or modifications.
+The project manager assesses the available options for the new office location, considering factors such as size, cost, and location.
+They coordinate with the facilities team to prepare the chosen location for the move, including any necessary renovations or installations.

 IT infrastructure management